primd-os/Hub/CONTRIBUTING.md

-# Contibuting
+# Contributing
-Contributing is highly encouraged.
-Feel free to create bug reports and feature requests in issues or work on new features through pull requests.
+Primd is an open source server and as such anyone can make pull requests on any minigame or suggest the addition of new minigames via contributor chat.
+Submitting issues for bugs or feature requests is also very helpful.